BoilerUpload - Purdue's Uncomfortable Truths

 But from that point on, Purdue's offense fell apart when it wasn't Smith or Edey deciding a play.

-Fletcher Loyer and Lance Jones both went 1 of 7 in the game.
+Fletcher Loyer and Lance Jones both went 1 of 7 in the first half.
 Both settled for mid-range jumpers and quick decisions in the first half.
 Both had lapses in defensive judgment.

 Jones play picked up in the second half, and he knocked down a clutch three, but he was one of just two Boilers with a positive +/-.
 Edey had a +10, Jones a +2, and Smith's was close at -2, but Smith played 38 minutes, catching only a breath of rest despite being involved in almost all of Purdue's offense.